Make Your Own Foaming Hand Soap

 ~ Water

-I used a canning jar that I had on hand.
+I bought the pump separate from the canning jar and just used a canning jar that I had on hand.
 If you don’t have a stash, look for jars at your local resale shops or garage sales.
 Dollar General usually has them for cheap too.
 And be sure to make a note of whether it is a regular mouth or wide mouth jar.
 You can purchase foaming hand soap pump dispensers for either size.
 You’ll just want to buy the right ones so they match.

-Here’s an Amazon link to help you find the foaming hand soap dispenser lids.
+Here’s an Amazon link to help you find the foaming hand soap dispenser jar and pump kits.
 They come in a variety of colors and finishes so you can get them to match your bathroom or kitchen.

 Foaming Hand Soap Dispenser on Amazon.
 I use this one which comes in silver, black, or dark bronze.